×

 • Decision-making visualizations this tool can produce are consistent and robust

+There are three subscription plans for this tool.
 The cheapest out of these won’t allow you to manage configurations, so be careful when selecting yours.

-6. ConfiBack
+7. ConfiBack

 ConfiBack, which is an abbreviation of Configuration Backup.
 Despite being a completely free network configuration management tool, it doesn’t lag too far behind its paid competitors in the most important areas.